SPF, DMARC, and Compliance Addresses

 New-HostedOutboundSpamFilterPolicy -Name "Allow Specific Forwarding" -AutoForwardingMode On

-New-HostedOutboundSpamFilterRule -Name "Allow Specific Forwarding Rule" -HostedOutboundSpamFilterPolicy "Allow Specific Forwarding" -From "localaccount@domain.example"Forwarding rules can also be checked here, however, creating them via PowerShell is recommended to avoid creation failures.
+New-HostedOutboundSpamFilterRule -Name "Allow Specific Forwarding Rule" -HostedOutboundSpamFilterPolicy "Allow Specific Forwarding" -From "localaccount@domain.example"Forwarding rules can also be checked here, but it is recommended to create them via PowerShell to avoid creation errors.

 Locaweb Strategy:

-The provider is inconsistent regarding sending messages from groups.
-It is recommended to create a mailbox named security@, add aliases with other alternatives, and add a rule through the webmail to forward messages to the desired contact, which can be internal or external.
+The provider is inconsistent about sending messages from groups.
+It is recommended to create a mailbox named security@, add aliases with the other alternatives, and add a rule through webmail to forward messages to the desired contact, which can be internal or external.

 Additional Information: